 As the title suggests, the mlytics platform underwent a massive make-over.
-From domain management to AI Load Balancing analytics – Multi CDN is now easier and more intuitive than before.
+From domain management to Smart Load Balancing analytics – Multi CDN is now easier and more intuitive than before.

 Time really does fly!
 We still can’t believe it has been 2 years since we first launched the mlytics platform.
 When we first started, we built an MVP so that we can quickly test the market.
 Just like all MVPs, the platform was unpolished and had flaws all over, but it got the job done.
 However, we have been incredibly fortunate to have businesses successfully using, and more importantly trusting the platform.

 We have since added many new features and improved usability thanks to our loyal user’s feedback.
 That said, we understand that an overhaul is inevitable when aiming to deliver the best SaaS experience.

 Of course it is possible to make improvements via a couple of updates and fixes.
 But we strongly felt it’s important to have a good foundation before we move on and release new features.

 Here are some of the bigger issues that needed to be addressed:

 - Counter-intuitive information architecture